jakoberpf/cie-pipenetwork/README.md

 # cie-pipenetwork
-This is my implementation of the pipe network task from the course computation in engineering (CIE I) at the TUM
+This is an implementation of the pipe network task from the course computation in engineering (CIE I) at the TUM